More Information

 • The candidate’s general level of achievement

-Strong candidates will be contacted shortly after submitting their application to arrange an interview and discuss potential projects.
+We will contact strong candidates shortly after they submit their application to arrange an interview and discuss potential projects.
 Applicants will be notified of their status by email.
 No phone calls, please.

 Center for Primary Research and Training (CFPRT) Student Scholar Positions

-The Center for Primary Research and Training (CFPRT) seeks applications from UCLA graduate students for positions that will provide first-hand experience working with archives and special collections material.
-CFPRT scholars may work up to 19 hours per week during the academic year, Monday to Friday between 9 a.m. - 5 p.m., and are paid $28 per hour.
-A minimum of 12 hours per week is strongly encouraged.
+The Center for Primary Research and Training (CFPRT) seeks applications from UCLA graduate and undergraduate students for positions that will provide hands-on experience working with archives and special collections materials.
+CFPRT scholars may work up to 19 hours per week during the academic year, Monday to Friday between 9 a.m. and 5 p.m., and are paid $28 per hour or $18.75 per hour.
+We strongly encourage a minimum of 12 hours per week.

 To be considered for positions, please send a current resume and statement of interest, including position title, to speccoll-cfprt@library.ucla.edu(opens in a new tab).